 One of the best parts of living in a city like New York is that on any given day you can take a subway ride to another country.
 With the swipe of a Metro card you can find yourself slurping soup dumplings in Chinatown, munching on macarons at Laduree and indulging in gelato in Little Italy.

 Recently, I found myself missing Paris and wondering if I could find my inner Parisian in the Concrete Jungle.
-For a day, I made my way from bistro to bakery; and as I sat in the courtyard of Dominique Ansel I did start to feel New York give way to France.
-Inspired by my Parisian day in the city, this time I decide to go looking for Italy.
-From low-lit trattorias to classic, New York Italian; here’s how to transport yourself to Italy for the day without a flight.
+For a day, I made my way from bistro to bakery; and as I sat in the courtyard of Dominique Ansel I did start to feel New York morph (slightly) into France.
+Inspired by my Parisian day in the city, this time I decided to go looking for Italy.
+From low-lit trattorias to classic, New York Italian fare; here’s how to transport yourself to Italy for the day without a flight.

 1. Suprema Provisons for Italian Fare